 Figure 2-2 continues to show a trend of gradually declining wellhead pressure and minor seasonal fluctuations in downhole pressure within the overall declining trend for the period of record.
-As indicated in Table 2-1, there has been a net decline in well pressure of about 19.98 psi (wellhead) and 68.89 psi (downhole) for the 20.5-year period of record.
+As indicated in Table 2-1, there has been a net decline in well pressure of about 17.54 psi (wellhead) and 70.32 psi (downhole) for the 22.5-year period of record.
 Between February 18, 2008 and December 17, 2020, Figure 2-2 shows an apparent wellhead pressure seasonal fluctuation related to ambient air temperature within the overall declining well pressure trend.

 A small amount of gas was released and artesian flow (~0.2 gpm) from the well consistently occurred each time the well was vented for maintenance during the period of record between 2002 and 2010.
 The pressure regime documented was relatively high pressure but low volume based on the head pressure versus artesian flow.
 Artesian flow from the well did not occur when the wellhead was vented on August 18, 2010 to replace the Level Troll wellhead cable Conax gland sealants.
 The final recorded upper transducer pressure in 2011 of 13.7 psi was very near atmospheric pressure indicating the well was essentially in hydrostatic balance.
 The pressure fluctuations since early 2009 suggest that ambient surface temperatures may be affecting the gas pressure as measured by the upper transducer.
 In order to attempt to distinguish water pressure versus gas pressure being recorded by the upper transducer, the Level Troll was replaced by an Aqua Troll, which records specific conductance (SC) in addition to pressure and temperature.
 The concept was that if water was present at the Aqua Troll, it would record an SC value greater than zero.
 If a value of zero was recorded for SC, then a pressure greater than atmospheric pressure would be gas pressure only.
 The Aqua Troll was installed on November 6, 2013, but it appears by this time the static water level in this well had dropped from the near-surface balance of 2009-2011.
 2017 brought a change in trend of the downhole pressure; it increased slightly throughout the first half of 2017, plateaued and then continued to decrease in the linear trend followed since mid-2011.
 This was a similar trend as observed in 2010.
-2019 data demonstrated a groundwater recharge response to the very wet winter of 2018-2019, similar to that observed after the wet winters of 2007-2008, 2009-2010, 2016-2017.
+2023 data demonstrated a groundwater recharge response to the very wet winter of 2022-2023, similar to that observed after the wet winters of 2007-2008, 2009-2010, 2016-2017, 2018-2019.
+Ther was no groundwater recharge observed during 2024 with levels declining all year.

-Substantial water level decline has been documented in this well, going from artesian flowing with a calculated shut-in head of approximately 53 feet above ground surface just after construction to 162.91 feet below ground surface on January 1, 2023.
+Substantial water level decline has been documented in this well, going from artesian flowing with a calculated shut-in head of approximately 45 feet above ground surface just after construction to 108.23 feet below ground surface on January 1, 2024.
 This calculated water level data set has been verified by a manual open-well water level measurement on November 6, 2013 of 40.20 ft bgs used as a calibration point for water level calculation using the lower Level Troll data within fifteen minutes on the same date of 40.46 feet below ground surface.